doro041/LLMvsPublicPolls/README.md

 ## License

-This project is licensed under the  License
+This project is licensed under the GPL-3.0 license

 ## Citation